Wills and Probate

 Notice Parties

-In the Enduring Power of Attorney you appoint your attorney but you also list 2 people who are called notice parties.
-At least one of these needs to be a spouse, if your spouse is not your attorney, or a blood relative.
-These parties are notified that an Enduring Power of Attorney has been signed and if the EPA is activated they are notified that it is being activated and they can object if they feel it should not be activated.
+In the Enduring Power of Attorney you appoint your Attorney but also must serve a Notice on Notice Party’s.
+If you have children you must serve notice on all your children and if you have a spouse and your spouse is not your Attorney your spouse must be a notice party.
+These party’s are notified that an Enduring Power of Attorney has been signed and if the EPA is activated they are notified that it is being activated/registered and they can object if they feel it should not be activated/registered.
+All Enduring Powers of Attorney are now made through the Decision Support Service and all new Enduring Powers of Attorney are activated or registered through the Decision Support Service.
+Hickey Dorney Solicitors can help you through the process.

 Contesting a Will